 California’s State Parks help visitors connect with the state’s natural beauty and history.
-With 280 parks in every region of the state, you can encounter anything from lakes to oceans and deserts to redwood forests.
-We’ve highlighted the best California state parks below based on those we’ve experienced ourselves and those that are at the very top of our list of places to visit next.
+With 280 parks in the state, you can encounter anything from lakes to oceans and deserts to redwood forests.
+Read on for the best California state parks that we’ve experienced and those that are at the very top of our list of places to visit next.

-So, whether you’re looking for a hike and a picnic, an amazing camping spot, or want to try something new like gold panning, you’ll find endless activities and photo opportunities in our list of the top California state parks below.
+Whether you’re looking for a hike, a picnic, an amazing camping spot, or a unique activity like gold panning, you’ll find endless options in the list of California state parks below.

 The Best State Parks in California